 MSc Nutrition, Physical Activity and Public Health

-In this degree, we focus on developing your skills in research, policy and practice in the combined fields of diet- and physical activity-related public health and wellbeing.
-This work is vital in addressing real issues of concern to policymakers and practitioners.
-Our programme was one of the first to recognise the need for specialisation in the three intertwined disciplines of nutrition, physical activity and public health.
+This programme focuses on developing your skills in research, policy and practice in the combined fields of diet, physical activity and public health.
+The development of these skills is vital in addressing real issues of concern to policymakers and practitioners globally.

-Our programme helps you to critically examine key interactions at the interface of epidemiology, behaviour change and policy-relevant research in these connected fields.
+The programme will help you to critically examine key interactions at the interface of epidemiology, behaviour change and policy-relevant research in these connected fields.
 It will also help you develop important skills in designing and evaluating research and community interventions.

-Take a look at these videos to find out more about our programme and hear from some of our students.
+Take a look at these videos to find out more about our programme and hear from some of our students and staff.

 All units are compulsory and there are no formal examinations.
 Work is assessed through written assignments, presentations, written reports, infographics, or research proposals.
 During the final term, you will complete an original research investigation and dissertation (8,000 to 10,000 words) in the form of an academic paper for a scientific journal on an approved public health-based topic, which will incorporate nutrition or physical activity or a combination of the two.